Computer model locks in Titans vs. Browns picks, score prediction, SGP for NFL Week 14

 The race for the top of the NFL draft takes another turn in Week 14 when the Tennessee Titans (1-11) visit the Cleveland Browns (3-9) in Week 14.
 The Titans currently hold the top pick in the draft and desperately need to put more offensive weapons around quarterback Cam Ward.
 The Browns currently have the fifth pick and are using the end of the season to determine whether Shedeur Sanders can lead the franchise into the future -- or whether they'll need to draft yet another quarterback.
 The players on the winning team will celebrate, but sentiment may be different in the owner's box.

 Kickoff from Huntington Bank Field is set for 1 p.m.
-ET on FOX.
-The Browns are 4-point favorites, according to the latest Titans vs. Browns odds.
+ET.
+The Browns are 3.5-point favorites, according to the latest Titans vs. Browns odds.
 The over/under for total points scored is 33.5.
-Before making any Titans vs. Browns picks, make sure you check out the NFL picks from the SportsLine Projection Model.
+Before making any Browns vs. Titans picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Titans vs. Browns at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: